CatoHeresy/BEXT-Rep-Dialogue-Variety/README.md

 ## Details

-### Pirates
+### Underworld
-All BEXT Pirate factions get a unique faction representative with a new portrait.
+All BEXT Pirate Factions and Criminal Syndicates recieve:

+- A unique faction representative with a new portrait.
-All BEXT Pirate factions gets a full dialogue set, unique to each faction rep.
+- A full dialogue set, unique to each faction rep.
-All BEXT Pirate factions get a new description field.
+- A revised faction description field with lore from Sarna.

-### Criminals
+### Minor Power Factions
-All BEXT Criminal Syndicates have been given a full dialogue set, unique to each faction.
+Every Minor Power faction receives:

-All BEXT Criminal Syndicates get a unique faction representative with a new portrait.
+- A unique faction representative with a new portrait.
-All BEXT Criminal Syndicates get a new description field.
+- A full dialogue set, unique to each faction rep.
+- A revised faction description field with lore from Sarna.

-### Major Periphery Powers
+### Major Periphery Factions
 Magistracy partial rewrite - Amalia is now sharper and more business-minded.
 Taurian partial rewrite - Elena will now never be your friend.
 She also gets a new portrait.
 Rasalhague full rewrite - Theodore is no longer a Kurita clone and is now a gruff militarist.
 He gets a new portrait, courtesy of Vipre.

-### Minor Power Factions
-Every Minor Power faction gets a unique faction representative with a new portrait.
-Every Minor Power faction gets a full dialogue set, unique to each faction rep.
-Most Minor Power factions get a revised description field with lore from Sarna.

 ### Great Houses